garmann/todo-redis/README.md

 this is a simple implementation for a todo app api.

-**currently under development, most stuff is not working right now. uploading it step by step.**
+**currently under development, right now most of the stuff is not implemented. uploading it step by step.**

 ## tech stack
 - node/express as software layer